k3liang/Problematic-Internet-Use-Predictor/README.md

 Reference for using `pandas` on the cluster: [cudf.pandas](https://github.com/rapidsai/cudf)

 `EDA.ipynb`
+`DataExploration.ipynb`
 Exploratory Data Analysis step

-`DataPP.ipynb` (incomplete)
+`DataPP.ipynb`
 Preprocessing Steps
-*Note that we have gotten a little head start on the preprocessing for milestone 3 already, but here's our preprocessing plan/outline:*
+*Here's our preprocessing plan/outline from Milestone 2, which we implemented in Milestone 3*

 The dataset is strange in the fact that a lot of the measured values are 0 when they shouldn't be.
 A child that weighs 0 does not exist, so we assume that the data recorder put a 0 in some places when they should've put NaN.
 In other words, for some of the columns, we'll have to replace 0 with NaN.